 Why is patch management so important?
 If your servers aren’t updated and managed properly, your data and applications are left vulnerable to hackers, identity thieves and other malicious attacks against your systems.
 In fact, many security breaches are caused by thieves exploiting unpatched servers.

 Antivirus software can detect and remove malware in order to protect your data from malicious attacks.
 Reduce your risks of data theft or unauthorized access significantly by investing in a simple and effective solution for optimal server protection.
+Yeah, it may be the most un-exciting cloud security tool these days, but it should never be underestimated.

 In order to safely transmit information online, a SSL (Secure Sockets Layer) certificate provides the encryption of sensitive data, including financial and healthcare.
 An SSL certificate verifies the identity of a website, allowing web browsers to display a secure website.